wiruwiru/CallAdminSystem-CS2/README.md

 2. Download [CallAdminSystem.zip](https://github.com/wiruwiru/CallAdminSystem-CS2/releases) from the releases section.

+3. From version **2.0.0 or higher**, the plugin requires the [MenuManagerCS2](https://github.com/NickFox007/MenuManagerCS2) dependency.

-3. Unzip the archive and upload it to the game server
+4. Unzip the archive and upload it to the game server

-4. Start the server and wait for the config.json file to be generated.
+5. Start the server and wait for the config.json file to be generated.

-5. Complete the configuration file with the parameters of your choice.
+6. Complete the configuration file with the parameters of your choice.

-6. Write possible reporting reasons in reasons.txt.
+7. Write possible reporting reasons in reasons.txt.

 # Config
 | Parameter | Description | Required     |